Tyrell Turner, CPA, CGA Manager of Business Services Transit and Parking Strategy

 The City's Parking Strategy outlines how parking will evolve as Barrie continues to transform.

-In August 2019, the Parking Strategy team started working with residents, community stakeholders and other City departments to develop the
+In August 2019, the Parking Strategy team started working with residents, community stakeholders and other City departments to develop the 2020 Parking Strategy.
+Recommendations were presented to General Committee on October 19, 2020, along with a staff report, and approved by City Council on October 26, 2020.
+The recommendations are now in the process of being implemented.

 Yes, a competitive bid process was completed to select a Parking App with robust capabilities, including remote top-up when your parking session runs out, promotional codes for discounted parking during events and in-app wayfinding to nearby parking.
 Planning for the soft launch of the Parking App is underway.